Frequently Asked Questions:

 - Securing the wires with Collodion.

-- Instructing set-up Technician to stay local and will be readily available and willing to answer patient questions for the duration of the study as well as assisting with any patient discomfort or technical malfunctions.
+- Instructing set-up Technologist to stay local and will be readily available and willing to answer patient questions for the duration of the study as well as assisting with any patient discomfort or technical malfunctions.

-- Requiring a CLMT to log-in to a study at regular intervals to check on the patient and the data acquisition of waveforms/video/sound at regular intervals for quality assurance.
+- Requiring a CLTM to log-in to a study 3 times a day at regular intervals to check on the patient and the data acquisition of waveforms/video/sound at regular intervals for quality assurance.

 How long does it take to get a completed study back to the Physician?